MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/storage.md

 ---
-description: Guides about storing structued data and storage mechanisms.
+description: See guides about storing structued data and other storage mechanisms for data.
-title: Storage
+title: Dev guide: Storage - Microsoft Edge Development
 author: abbycar
 ---